abpa123/newrobot/README.md

 ## How to Get Access to this Repository

 There are multiple steps that need to be taken to use this github repository.
 They are the following:
-> [!TIP]

 > 1. Download Github Desktop.
 You can do this by going to https://desktop.github.com/ and downloading their software.
 > 2. Open on Github Desktop.
 Once you have github desktop downloaded go to the github repository and look for the button that says "<> Code".
 The dropdown should allow you to "Open on Github Desktop".
 > 3. Clone Repository.
 The popup should allow you to hit the clone button, which despite the wording actully simply opens it on your device and does not create a new version.

-By completing the above steps you should be able to hit "Open in Visual Studio Code".
-There are some important catches though.
+By completing the above steps you should be able to hit "Open in Visual Studio Code", which should allow you to start editing.
+You might see a different editor that is not Visual Studio Code.
+The steps to change you editor are outlined below.
+All the important preliminary setup that you need to do is also described below.

 > [!IMPORTANT]
 > Note: You need the following things in order to use the Repository